Nintsu87/tamk-mini-console/README.md

 We used EEPROM, T/C1 sand ADconv with registers and TWI.
 Interrupts were with basic button interrupt and timer overflow interrupt.
 There is more detailed information about used parts in the report.
 Four row LCD-screen is attached to Arduino with I2C adapter.

 My task was to create Spede-game, interrupts and register controls for T/c1 and ADC.
 Leo created part of the UI, register controls for switches, connect switches to Arduino and Minute-game.
-Aleksi’s task was to create the sweater, Sakari-game and connect the light sensor.
+Aleksi’s tasks were to create the sweater, Sakari-game and connect the light sensor.

 ### Menu:
 Move up with yellow button (D9) and move down with white button (D11) and select with red one (D3).